RIKEN-RCCS/lens3/v2/test/basic-copy/README.md

 it.
 The file size is large enough to start a multipart upload (8MB is the default threshold to use a multipart upload).

+## Set Credentials for AWS CLI

-First, prepare S3 access/secret keys and a bucket in advance.
-The keys should be stored in the configuration file for AWS CLI, thus in "~/.aws/credentials".
-And optionally, the S3 signature version should be set in the configuration file "~/.aws/config".
+First, prepare an S3 access key and a bucket in advance.

+Second, store access/secret keys in the configuration file of AWS CLI in "~/.aws/credentials".
+Optionally, set the S3 signature version in the configuration file "~/.aws/config".

-"~/.aws/credentials" looks like:
+"credentials" file looks like:
 ```
+$ cat ~/.aws/credentials
 [default]
 aws_access_key_id = AlmlPM4qXMXKuyzCzbj6
 aws_secret_access_key = OesFyGbSuO76HSs5gfmw69VPMEBtA1t9RxyfzTvg6LXeMsYV
 ```

-and "~/.aws/config" looks like:
+"config" file looks like:
 ```
+$ cat ~/.aws/config
 [default]
 s3 =
     signature_version = s3v4
 ```

+## Run a Test

-The shell variables "EP" and "BKT" specify the target -- "EP" for an endpoint and "BKT" for a bucket.
+The shell variables "EP" and "BKT" specify the target: "EP" for an endpoint, and "BKT" for a bucket.

 It reads (sources by ".") a file "copy-file-conf.sh" if the file exists.
 Copy "copy-file-conf-example.sh" as "copy-file-conf.sh" and edit it.
 It may include variables "SIZ" for the file size, and "DBG" for the options to AWS CLI.

 Running "copy-file.sh" leaves garbage files in the current directory.